Chicago Encephalocele (Neural Tube Defect) Attorneys

 Compassionate and Experienced Encephalocele Lawyers in Chicago

 Babies born with encephalocele often require extensive and expensive medical treatment as well as lifelong care.
-The Chicago medical malpractice lawyers at Mitchell S. Sexner & Associates LLC are well aware of this and have been helping families who have been affected by the medical malpractice of their health care providers since 1990.
+The Chicago birth defect attorneys at Mitchell S. Sexner & Associates LLC are well aware of this and have been helping families who have been affected by the medical malpractice of their health care providers since 1990.
 There is never a cost for information or to discuss your circumstances.
 We can also review your medical records free of charge to evaluate whether any error occurred.
 Call us at (800) 996-4824 hours a day and let us see if we can be of help to you.